1ForeverHD/ZonePlus/docs/index.md

 local zone = Zone.new(safeZoneGroup)
 ```

-A zone takes one paramater - a [group].
+A zone takes one argument - a [group].
 A group can be any non-basepart instance (such as a Model, Folder, etc) that contains children or descendant baseparts.
 Alternatively a group can be a singular basepart instance, or a table containing an array of baseparts.

 !!! info
     Zones are compatible with all BasePart classes, however it's recommended to use simple parts (blocks, balls, cylinders, wedges, etc) where possible as these are more efficient and accurate.
 Some classes for instance, such as MeshParts and UnionOperations, require additional raycast checks to verify their surface geometries.